- Miniature Golf

 Lodge: Wednesday - Sunday

 Lodging & Camping

 The lodge offers 32 rooms with full amenities, including two suites, one of which can be used as a hospitality center for meetings and family reunions.
 Open year-round.
-Rooms are available by late afternoon.
+Rooms are available by 4 p.m.
 Lodge room check-out by 11 a.m., local time.
 The park also has two cottages.
 We are now pet friendly!
 No more than two pets are allowed per room/cottage.
 The campground is open mid-March through mid-November and has 51 sites, each with standard electric and water hookups for tent or RV campers.
 (Utility hook-ups require an extended water hose or electrical cord due to distance from pedestal.)

 Each of the three meeting rooms has its own unique setting: the Arlington Room boasts wide, sunny windows and is just adjacent to the restaurant; the Daniel Boone Room offers a beautiful stone fireplace and a private patio with a view of the woods; the Pavilion Room is adjacent to the Daniel Boone Room and outside disturbances are kept at a minimum.
 These options are great places to hold your next business meeting or event, and the lodge’s helpful staff will ensure the planning and execution goes smoothly.
 For information about hosting weddings and groups CLICK HERE.